 – If your library contains mandatory properties but your Google form doesn't have corresponding questions, the AODocs document is created without a value in the mandatory property.

-- If your library contains properties with multiple values, Forms to AODocs will not support them.
+– If your library contains properties with multiple values, Forms to AODocs doesn't support them.
 Learn more: Forms to AODocs: Known limitations.

 Google Forms provides file upload support for G Suite customers in Google Forms.
 Forms to AODocs takes full advantage of this feature, even when multiple files are supplied by the end-user.

 – Google automatically restricts a form with file upload to the users of your domain.
 Form respondents therefore have to be authenticated with a G Suite account of the domain to fill in the form.

 – As owner of the Google form, if you enable file upload on your form, make sure you have sufficient Google Drive storage, as files uploaded by form respondents will consume your storage quota before being owned by the library storage account.
 If the limit of your storage is reached, the form will be blocked until some storage is freed.

 - In Document Management libraries: one document is created in AODocs and all the uploaded files are attached to it.

 - In Team Folders and Secured Folders: one document is created per file uploaded.
 Document properties gathered from form answers are duplicated across all the documents created.